 Management System – The Start of a Term

 Little did I know that we had invented a term that would be used around the world.

 The first place it spread to was INPO (Institute of Nuclear Power Operation).
-I had interviewed for a job there and they had tried to hire me but I had already taken another job.
-However, I stayed in contact with Joe Bishop who was in charge of developing the HPES (Human Performance Evaluation System) system for INPO.
+I had interviewed for a job there, and they tried to hire me, but I had already taken another job.
+However, I stayed in contact with Joe Bishop, who was in charge of developing the HPES (Human Performance Evaluation System) system for INPO.
 When they had a version of the system ready, he sent me a copy for review.
 I commented that they had missed the Management System causes.
 Sure enough, my work on Management System made it into INPO’s HPES system.

 From there, the terminology spread throughout the U.S. nuclear industry and to nuclear plants around the world.